Pamavoc/meteo-vuejs/README.md

 # METEO VUE-JS

-Quick to-do-list made in VueJS with Openweather
+Quick meteo-app made in VueJS with Openweather API

 STRUCTURE OF THE APP